Wait for Me (unproduced film): Development and casting

 Peter Bogdanovich first began thinking about the idea for Wait for Me after the tragic murder of Dorothy Stratten, in around November of 1980, but he did not complete a first draft of a script until the end of that decade.
 "I like the story.
 It's got a lot more difficult since I first thought of it, though.
 It used to be about a guy who married three times and had three daughters.
 Now he marries six times and has six daughters," he later said of the various permutations the film went through over the years.
-It was originally envisioned it as a vehicle for Stratten, telling a romantic story about an orchestra conductor who falls for a Dutch violinist.
-That early concept, called The Return of the Count, was planned as a deeply personal comedy with roots in his own life.
+It was originally envisioned as a vehicle for Stratten, telling a romantic story about an orchestra conductor who falls for a Dutch violinist.
+That early concept, called The Return of the Count, was planned as a deeply personal comedy with roots in his own life, similarly to what he had done with They All Laughed (1981).

 Eventually, the idea evolved into what Bogdanovich called a "ghost comedy", that was influenced by his childhood love of René Clair's The Ghost Goes West (1935).
 The character of Charles Benedict—modeled on figures like John Cassavetes and Bogdanovich himself—was initially intended to be played by Cassavetes before his death in 1989.
 "For the rest of the time before he died, he'd say, 'Are you going to make that picture?'
 I said, 'Yeah.'
 He said, 'You better make that picture.'
 And then when he was very close to dying, one of the last things he said to me was, 'Listen, kid, you better make that picture, because you know what?
 I'll be there'."
 Over time, Bogdanovich worked on the script intermittently, reimagining it as a far more ambitious ensemble piece that would only work with "recognizable" star actors playing the characters.